Fukaya categories of blowups: Moduli spaces of treed disks

+\begin{proof} The construction is an extension of the original constructions \cite{Donaldson_96} \cite{Auroux_97} \cite{Auroux_Gayet_Mohsen} \cite[Theorem 3.3]{pt:wall}.
+Let $\hat X \to X$ be a line bundle whose curvature is the symplectic form (up to a factor of $2\pi /i $).
+The argument of \cite[Theorem 3.3]{pt:wall} (which is purely local and so applies to the cleanly-intersecting Lagrangian considered here) gives the existence of an approximately $J$-holomorphic section

-of some tensor power $\hat{X}^l$ of a line bundle $\hat X \to X$ whose curvature is the symplectic form (up to a factor of $2\pi /i $) and whose value on $|\LL|$ is close to the given flat section on $\phi(L)$ for all $\phi \in \LL$, one obtains a symplectic hypersurface as the zero-set:
+of some tensor power $\hat{X}^l$ and so that the restriction of $s$ to each $L \in \LL$ is close to the given flat section on $L$.
+One obtains a symplectic hypersurface as the zero-set:

-By Cieliebak-Mohnke \cite[Corollary 8.16]{Cieliebak_Mohnke}, for sufficiently generic tamed almost complex structures, each non-constant pseudoholomorphic sphere $u: \P^1 \to D(\LL)$ intersects $D(\LL)$ in at least three points:
+The connection one-form $\alpha$ in the trivialization provided by $s$ provides a primitive for the symplectic form $\omega$, and the fact that $s$ is approximately flat on $\LL$ implies that the integral of $\alpha$ over any loop in $|\LL|$ vanishes, so that $\LL$ is exact; see \cite[Theorem 8.1]{Cieliebak_Mohnke} and the modification in \cite[Theorem 3.6]{Charest_Woodward_2017}.
+By Cieliebak-Mohnke \cite[Corollary 8.16]{Cieliebak_Mohnke}, for sufficiently generic tamed almost complex structures $J$, each non-constant $J$-holomorphic sphere $u: \P^1 \to D $ is not contained in $D $ and intersects $D$ in at least three points:

-On the other hand, since $\LL$ is exact in the complement of $D(\LL)$, each nonconstant pseudoholomorphic disk $u: \D \to X$ with boundary in $\LL$ intersects $D(\LL)$ in at least one interior point $z \in C, u(z) \in D(\LL)$.
-Transversality to $p$ and to the components of the bulk deformation $\bb$ follows from the stabilization property in \cite[Theorem 8.1]{Cieliebak_Mohnke}.
-Then \cite[Theorem 8.1]{Cieliebak_Mohnke} and the modification in \cite[Theorem 3.6]{Charest_Woodward_2017} make the Lagrangians exact in the complement. \end{proof}
+On the other hand, since $\LL$ is exact in the complement of $D$, each nonconstant pseudoholomorphic disk $u: \D \to X$ with boundary in $\LL$ intersects $D$ in at least one interior point.
+Transversality of $D$ to the bulk deformation $\bb$ follows as in \cite[Corollary 5.8]{Cieliebak_Mohnke}. \end{proof}

+\begin{remark} The notion of approximately holomorphic can be made more precise as follows: A sequence of sections $s_l$ of $\hat{X}^l$ (for large $l$) is said to be {\it asymptotically holomorphic} with respect to the given connections and almost-complex structure if the following bounds hold: There exists a constant $C>0$ such that, for all $l$ and at every point of $X$,

+where the norms of the derivatives are evaluated with respect to the metrics defined by the rescaled two-form $l \omega$.
+Such a sequence is said to be {\it uniformly transverse to $0$} with constant $\eta$ if the derivative of $s_l$ is non-zero whenever $|s_l(x)| < \eta $ and has a right inverse bounded by $\eta^{-1}$, as in \cite[Definition 1]{Auroux_Gayet_Mohsen}.
+Donaldson's construction shows the existence of asymptotically holomorphic sections uniformly transverse to the zero section, using sequences of asymptotically holomorphic sections concentrated near a point. \end{remark}